Carter-Moorse/Mendix-BraintreeDropIn/README.md

 >
 > If you have any questions or need assistance, please refer to the existing documentation and issues.
 Thank you for your understanding.

+# Mendix-BraintreeDropIn 💳
 This widget wraps the Braintree Drop In client into a Mendix pluggable widget.
-It requires the [Mendix-BraintreeGateWay](https://github.com/shelterbox/Mendix-BraintreeGateway) to fully function.
+It requires the [Mendix-BraintreeGateway](https://github.com/shelterbox/Mendix-BraintreeGateway) to fully function.